Fitting for Length

 I'm afraid.

-The professional clubmaker should keep a set of calibration clubs on
+The professional clubmaker should keep a set of calibration

 hand, since their presence makes the more accurate dynamic measurement